aetperf/FastTransfer-Documentation/index.md

   - `O` ,`--settingsfile`
     Custom Settings file for logging and other settings.
 Default is `FastTransfer__settings.json` in the same folder as the executable.

+  - `--license`
+    License file.
+Default is `FastTransfer.lic` in the same folder as the executable.
+You can provide another filepath or an url to get the license informations

 ## Examples